Offers for senior citizens

 Older people who are no longer mobile can have books and other media delivered to their homes.

-In addition to specific title requests, we are also happy to put together books based on your personal areas of interest.
+In addition to specific title requests, we are also happy to compile book selections based on your personal interests.

-Registration and orders can be made via the mobile library office team by calling 0173 3163568 or sending an email to: infomobile-buecherei-mainzde
+Registration and orders can be made through the Mobile Library office team by calling 06131 6248501 or by emailing: infomobile-buecherei-mainzde

 You can reach the office team

-In spring 2026, the Mainz Mobile Library will once again be bringing its reading hour to institutions in the Mainz city area.
-The reading hour is a free reading and discussion format for seniors that combines literature and exchange.
+In spring 2026, the Mainz Mobile Library will once again bring its reading sessions to facilities throughout the Mainz metropolitan area.
+The reading hour is a free reading and discussion format for seniors that combines literature with conversation.
 The series of events will take place from April 23 to June 12, 2026.
-The specific dates of the individual reading hours will be announced shortly.
+The specific dates for the individual reading hours will be announced shortly.

-The content focuses on stories, poems, and conversation starters that highlight the joy of human interaction.
-It's about encounters, solidarity, small gestures, friendship, and family—and the moments that brighten up everyday life.
-The reading hour is deliberately designed to be interactive: listening, remembering, and storytelling go hand in hand and are supported by appropriate conversation starters.
+The content focuses on stories, poems, and conversation starters that highlight the joy of human connection.
+It’s about encounters, solidarity, small gestures, friendship, and family—and the moments that brighten up everyday life.
+The reading hour is intentionally designed to be interactive: listening, remembering, and storytelling go hand in hand and are supported by appropriate conversation prompts.

-The reading sessions take place in over 25 facilities in the Mainz area, for example in senior citizens' facilities, senior citizens' clubs, community centers, and neighborhood cafés.
-With the reading session, we want to strengthen participation and counteract loneliness in old age – as a contribution to a social and intergenerational city of Mainz.
+The reading sessions will take place at over 25 locations throughout Mainz, including senior centers, senior community centers, neighborhood community centers, and neighborhood cafés.
+Through these reading sessions, we aim to strengthen participation and combat loneliness in old age—as a contribution to a social and intergenerational city of Mainz.

-If you have any questions, please contact us at infomobile-buecherei-mainzde
+If you have any questions, you can reach us at infomobile-buecherei-mainzde

 Internet for seniors